StarkSources/blog/_posts/2018-11-27-Top-Tech-YouTube-channels-to-follow.md

 Here is an interesting story about telusko.
 Its an word in *Telugu* which means _to know_.

->Java Tutorial,C  Programming,Spring MVC for Beginners,Android,Hibernate,Network, Servlet JSP, are some of his tutorials. <br>
+>Java Tutorial,C  Programming, Spring MVC for Beginners, Android, Hibernate,Network,
+Servlet JSP,are some of
+his tutorials. <br>
 We dont Teach..<br>
 We Educate.<br>
 -Navin Reddy.